olleharstedt/tellstory/a_b.md

 1. Waiting for Godo

 2. A soccer game that never ends.
+It just goes on forever, without anyone scoring.

 3. Bett and Louis worked as waiters all life.
 They both died on the same day.

+4. A king and a queen with equal amount of power - forever.

+5. A couple that gets along with everything, and shares everything equally.

+6. The roman and persian empire, fighting at the border, without anyone gaining any ground.

+7. Western front during WW1.

+8.

 TODO